 Ways to Protect Your Credit During a Divorce

-Protecting your credit should be at the top of the list if you are thinking about divorce.
+Going through a divorce is never fun and there is a long list of things that need to be sorted out during the process.
+Protecting your credit should be at the top of the list.
 Even if you and your spouse are on the best of terms, his/her future credit activity can negatively affect yours if you do not take the time to properly separate your credit accounts before your divorce is final.

 Pull Your Credit Reports